tomahg/Gulla.Episerver.SqlStudio/README.md

 ```

 ## Saving queries
-To save queries for later, first create a new table.
+To save queries for later, first, create a new table.
 You can do this from within the module.
 The name of the table and columns must match.
 ``` SQL
 CREATE TABLE SqlQueries (
 	Name varchar(256) NOT NULL,